A-Z GUIDE on choosing a Surfboard

 Fun, heavy, easy to paddle CHARACTERISTICS

-Longboarding is also where the surfing and surfboards kind of grew out.
+Longboarding is where surfing and surfboards started.
 They are the ultimate cruise-ships of the seas.
-Though it is easy to catch a wave on a longboard, it takes lots of practice to master one in the waves.
-Longboards are for good for small and weak waves, although you see people riding them on all sorts of waves.
-Due to their large and heavy build – a longboarder should take caution when surfing one near others due to the heavy build of the board.
+Though it is easy to catch a wave on a longboard, it takes a lot of practice to master riding one in the waves.
+Longboards are good in long, small to medium and weak waves although you see people riding them in all conditions.
+Due to their large and heavy build – a longboarder should take caution when surfing one near others due to the massive build of the board.

-Though this longboard pictured here is a triple fin, “real” longboards (that are not made of foam) have a large single fin.
+Though this longboard pictured here is triplefin, the “real” longboards (that are not made of foam) have a large single fin.

 Generally something between a short- and longboard in SIZE